This delicious Detox Spinach Green Smoothie uses just 5 ingredients and makes for a powerful and delicious detox drink! The perfect start to your day.

-Start by peeling the bananas and the apple, then slice them up and add to the blender.
+Start by peeling the bananas and the apple, then slice them up and add them to the blender.
 If you want more nutrients, leave the skin on the apple, but it may result in a smoothie that is not fully smooth if your blender is not very powerful.

 Then, to the blender add washed baby spinach and the juice of 1 lemon.
-Add about 1 cup’s worth of water, or as needed, depending on how thick or thin you like your smoothie – start with less water, and add it as it blends, until the smoothie is of a consistency you like.
+Add about 1 cup’s worth of water, or as needed, depending on how thick or thin you like your smoothie – start with less water, and add it as it blends, until the smoothie is of the consistency you like.

 Close down your blender and blend away!

 I don’t have a Vitamix, so I just blend it on full power until I no longer see chunks of spinach or apples in the smoothie.

 Serve this spinach green smoothie as soon as it’s done, as water-soluble vitamins, such as vitamin C, will deteriorate with time.
 I usually like to transfer it to 2 tall glasses for serving.